nadrino/kotor2-mod-restore-atton-dialog-lines/README.md

 > How's our passenger?
 She still aging?

-This is preventing the dialog line from appearing later.
+This is preventing the dialog line from appearing after Atton says:

+> We should be there before too long.
+You can check our course on the galaxy map if you want - it's on the wall behind you.

 This mod changes the value `5` to `6` so this dialog line appear.
 The other dialog option also have `6`.